sifriger-msft/sql-server-samples/samples/demos/sql-graph/recommendation-system/README.md

 How can Graph Database helps us to implement this algorithm?

-MATCH clause can express certain kinds of queries more easily than relational JOINs, let's start, we will use the counts to prioritize the recommendations that is the simplest possible algorithm for a recommendation service, in reality more complex filters are applied on top, for example text analysis of the product reviews to arrive at similarly measures.
+MATCH clause can express certain kinds of queries more easily than relational JOINs; let's start, we will use the counts to prioritize the recommendations that is the simplest possible algorithm for a recommendation service, in reality more complex filters are applied on top, for example text analysis of the product reviews to arrive at similarly measures.

 The file [demo3-recommendation-system-for-sales.sql](./demo3-recommendation-system-for-sales.sql) contains the query that is able to extract top 5 products that are recommended for "USB food flash drive - pizza slice" using the MATCH clause.